 Doggo Ice Cream

 Perfect for a long hot day out in the park, your dog will love this cold and creamy treat.
 This easy recipe can be expanded or modified for any dog safe fruits.
+This is one of our favourite dog foods.

 1 litre of plain yogurt